Responsible Riders OHV Education

 Nothing.
 Your OHV certificate of number sticker pays for the class.

-No. The course is fast paced and requires all operators to have an ATV or UTV.
+No. The course is fast-paced and requires all operators to have an ATV.

 What is the Riding Area like?

-Riding areas around the state differ somewhat, but they all include the necessary facilities to complete all ATV and UTV lessons.
+Riding areas around the state differ somewhat, but they all include the necessary facilities to complete all ATV lessons.

 What are the benefits of completing the IDPR Responsible Riders Course?

-What is the best way to find riding opportunity in Idaho?
+What is the best way to find riding opportunities in Idaho?

 Visit www.trails.idaho.gov and join a local OHV club.